jellinjelly/react-password-validator/README.md

 Built folder already exist, please open in browser to view.

+### `npm run test`

+Simple test cases for rendering components with valid props and checking the four password validations.

 ## About

 Used CRA to create a demo of a password validation component because of its quick set up.
 Depending on the project requirements, Gatsby or Next.js can be used instead.